How do I apply to immigrate to Canada? Who can help me with the immigration process?

 How do I apply to become a Canadian citizen?

 Please see How do I become a Canadian citizen? for helpful information and links.
-More information can be found at the Citizenship and immigration Canada website.
+More information can be found on the Citizenship and immigration Canada website.
 You can also contact the New Canadians Centre Peterborough for assistance.